-· Integrated group management is ensured by the adoption of the "Mizuho Code of Conduct" by each group

-- company and the implementation of management based on the common concept of the Group, "Mizuho's Corporate Identity," of the core group companies that are directly administered by MHFG and of subsidiaries, etc., other than the core group companies that are administered through the core group companies. - Pursuant to the "Group Management Administration Regulations," MHFG received application for approval from the core group companies on material matters concerning the entire Group and received reports on matters compatible thereto. - With respect to risk management, compliance management and internal audit, MHFG received reports periodically and as necessary, and reported such reports to the Board of Directors, etc. MHFG also gave appropriate instructions with respect to the risk management, compliance management and internal audit. - Mizuho Bank, Mizuho Trust and Banking and Mizuho Securities were transformed into Companies with Audit and Supervisory Committees to establish a system with a strong group governance structure in the Group for the following reasons. - (1) It is a structure that fits well with the Nominating Committee and Compensation Committee of MHFG, which is a holding company, and it is possible to secure appropriateness and fairness on a group-wide basis for matters such as director appointments and compensation. - (2) Outside directors fulfill important roles and through enhancing supervisory functions and securing the appropriateness, fairness, and swiftness of decision-making, it is possible to strengthen the internal control systems of the corporate group. - (3) Through performing organizational audits in MHFG, by utilizing the Internal Audit Group, it is possible to enhance systems for coordination on a group-wide basis.
+- Integrated group management is ensured by the adoption of the "Mizuho Code of Conduct" by each group company and the implementation of management based on the common concept of the Group, "Mizuho's Corporate Identity," of the core group companies that are directly administered by MHFG and of subsidiaries, etc., other than the core group companies that are administered through the core group companies. - Pursuant to the "Group Management Administration Regulations," MHFG received application for approval from the core group companies on material matters concerning the entire Group and received reports on matters compatible thereto. - With respect to risk management, compliance management and internal audit, MHFG received reports periodically and as necessary, and reported such reports to the Board of Directors, etc. MHFG also gave appropriate instructions with respect to the risk management, compliance management and internal audit. - Mizuho Bank, Mizuho Trust & Banking and Mizuho Securities adopted a Company with Audit and Supervisory Committees structure to establish a strong group governance structure.